Stazer/PhatChat/README.md

 # PhatChat
 PhatChat is a simple but powerfull chat system, supporting group chatting between hundreds of users.
+Written in modern C++11